Georges-Eugène Haussmann: Origins and early career

-In 1850, Louis Napoléon started an ambitious project to connect the Louvre to the Hôtel de Ville in Paris by extending the Rue de Rivoli and create a new park, the Bois de Boulogne, on the outskirts of the city, but he was exasperated by the slow progress made by the incumbent prefect of the Seine, Jean-Jacques Berger.
+In 1850, Louis Napoléon started an ambitious project to connect the Louvre to the Hôtel de Ville in Paris, by extending the Rue de Rivoli and create a new park, the Bois de Boulogne, on the outskirts of the city, but he was exasperated by the slow progress made by the incumbent prefect of Seine, Jean-Jacques Berger.
 Louis-Napoleon was highly popular, but he was blocked from running for re-election by the constitution of the Second French Republic.
 While he had a majority of the votes in the legislature at his disposal, he did not have the two-thirds majority needed to change the constitution.

 At the end of December 1851, he staged a coup d'état, and in 1852 declared himself Emperor of the French under the title Napoleon III.
-A plebiscite in November 1852 overwhelmingly approved Napoleon's assumption of the throne, and he soon began searching for a new prefect of the Seine to carry out his Paris reconstruction program.
+In November 1852, a plebiscite overwhelmingly approved Napoleon's assumption of the throne, and he soon began searching for a new prefect of Seine to carry out his Paris reconstruction program.

-The emperor's minister of the interior, Victor de Persigny, interviewed the prefects of Rouen, Lille, Lyon, Marseille and Bordeaux for the Paris post.
+The Emperor's Minister of the Interior, Victor de Persigny, interviewed the prefects of Rouen, Lille, Lyon, Marseille and Bordeaux for the Paris post.
 In his memoirs, he described his interview with Haussmann:

 "It was Monsieur Haussmann who impressed me the most.
 It was a strange thing, but it was less his talents and his remarkable intelligence that appealed to me, but the defects in his character.
 I had in front of me one of the most extraordinary men of our time; big, strong, vigorous, energetic, and at the same time clever and devious, with a spirit full of resources.
 This audacious man wasn't afraid to show who he was. ...
 He told me all of his accomplishments during his administrative career, leaving out nothing; he could have talked for six hours without a break, since it was his favourite subject, himself.
 I wasn't at all displeased. ...
 It seemed to me that he was exactly the man I needed to fight against the ideas and prejudices of a whole school of economics, against devious people and skeptics coming from the Stock Market, against those who were not very scrupulous about their methods; he was just the man.
 Whereas a gentleman of the most elevated spirit, cleverness, with the most straight and noble character, would inevitably fail, this vigorous athlete ... full of audacity and skill, capable of opposing expedients with better expedients, traps with more clever traps, would certainly succeed.
 I told him about the Paris works and offered to put him in charge."

 Persigny sent him to Napoleon III with the recommendation that he was exactly the man needed to carry out his renewal plans for Paris.
-Napoleon made him prefect of the Seine on 22 June 1853, and on 29 June, the emperor gave him the mission of making the city healthier, less congested and grander.
+On 22 June 1853, Napoleon III made him prefect of Seine.
+On 29 June, the Emperor gave him the mission of making the city healthier, less congested and grander.
 Haussmann held this post until 1870.